buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/201585214-b08f4442-42fa-407c-beab-0222e3ef88e4.png)

-Look at the result, we can see  the model has the best work and the model isn't work good.
-To make the model work even better, the parameters passed to the model must be reasonable.
+Look at the result, we can see that all the models have not returned good result yet.
+To make the models work even better, the parameters passed to the models must be reasonable.
 In order to do that, I will use GridSearchCV to find the best parameters for each model.

 ```php
 #GridSearchCV for RandomForestRegressor model